Human presence in space: Representation, participation and regulation

-Participation and representation of humanity in space is an issue of human access to and presence in space ever since the beginning of spaceflight.
+The participation and representation of all humanity in space is an ongoing issue of human access to (and presence in) space ever since the beginning of spaceflight.
 Different space agencies, space programs and interest groups such as the International Astronomical Union have been formed supporting or producing humanity's or a particular human presence in space.
 Representation has been shaped by the inclusiveness, scope and varying capabilities of these organizations and programs.

 Some rights of non-spacefaring countries to partake in spaceflight have been secured through international space law, declaring space the "province of all mankind", understanding spaceflight as its resource, though sharing of space for all humanity is still criticized as imperialist and lacking, particularly regarding regulation of private spceflight.

 Additionally to international inclusion the inclusion of women, people of colour and with disability has also been lacking.
 To reach a more inclusive spaceflight some organizations like the Justspace Alliance and IAU featured Inclusive Astronomy have been formed in recent years.